Rincon Puerto Rico: Your Guide to the Coolest Surf Town (2023)

 How to get to Rincon Puerto Rico

 Rincon, meaning ‘corner’, is located on the western side of Puerto Rico.
 The closest airport is the Aguadilla Rafael Hernandez Airport (BQN).
-However, since the pandemic, there is limited-service flying and out of this airport.
-Your best bet is flying into San Juan (SJU).

-Getting Around Rincon Puerto Rico: You will need a car to get around Rincon.
+Getting Around Rincon Puerto Rico: You will need a rental car to get around Rincon.
 This surf town is built on a hillside with steep roads and winding turns.

 Where to Stay in Rincon Puerto Rico